SelmaNdapanda/try-bootstrap/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Selma Hamutenya Portfolio Project
+# Bootstrap Portfolio Project

-> This is my portfolio website to showcase my skills and projects.
+> In this excercise, we will experience the power of using a CSS framework like Bootstrap to create a new website quickly from scratch in few hours.

 ## Built With